 Of course, you all know that using a phone on the go is bad, right?

-In use, even in beta form, the new CarPlay feels crisp and quick, and there’s even a new setting that flips the dark background to light for daylight use.
+In use, the new CarPlay feels crisp and quick, and there’s even a new setting that flips the dark background to light for daylight use.

 Verdict: looking good